Footwear – A Guide for Patients

 It is important that you have an understanding of the parts that make up a shoe as this will allow you to better choose a shoe that suits your needs.

-The mid-section of the shoe incorporating the shoe closure whether it is laces, velcro or buckle.
+Toe BoxAs the name suggests this is the end of the shoe that covers your toes.
+VampThe mid-section of the shoe incorporating the shoe closure whether it is laces, velcro or buckle. |

-Your shoe has an inner and outer sole.
+SoleYour shoe has an inner and outer sole.
 The innersole is inside the shoe and may incorporate some padding and arch support.
 The outer sole, on the base of the shoes, is normally made of leather, EVA or rubber and may have a heel and sole (standard shoe) or wedge sole (runner or bowls style).
 The material used for the sole of the shoe can dramatically effect the shoe’s qualities.
+Heel HeightThis is the difference between the thickness of the sole across the ball of the foot and at the heel.
+The standard difference is 1.5 cm.
+The higher the heel you choose the more pressure you place on the ball of your foot. |

 DO YOUR SHOES TELL A STORY